 Professional liability insurance helps cover legal costs when a plumber is sued for late, incomplete, or negligent work.
 It's also called errors and omissions insurance (E&O).

-Factors that affect plumbing insurance costs include:
+Factors that insurance providers look at during underwriting when calculating plumbing insurance costs include:

 It's easy to get plumbing business insurance and surety bonds if you have your company information on hand.
 Our application will ask for basic facts about your company, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps: